Cheesbury History, Family Crest & Coats of Arms

 - Origins Available:

 The present generation of the Cheesbury family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
-Their name comes from having lived in Cheshire, a county in the northeast of England on the border with Wales.
+Their name comes from having lived in Cheshire, a county in the northwest of England on the border with Wales.
 It is from the name of the county that the family name is derived.
 The name meant "a dweller in a town in Cheshire."
 This is because the suffix -borough indicated residence in a town.

 Early Origins of the Cheesbury family